cdaly2/MoodlePRNG_qtype_plugin/README.md

    to directly access the answer.
    Debugging of these questions is currently not trivial.
 This should be fixed.
    Maybe use a Python web framework such as Flask as the cgi solution uses more resources.

+   Moodle also knows the number of attempts that a student has taken at a question.
+It may be that useful to consider the number of attempts when deciding how much feedback to give to a student.